una-language/una-language/README.md

 ## Showcase

 ### Fibonacci sequence
-This program prints the 10th number of fibonacci sequence:
+This program prints the 10th number of Fibonacci sequence:
 ```
 = fibonacci -> index
   ? (> index 1)